msyvr/otelex/README.md

 - [opentelemetry-collector/exporter/exporter.go](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporter.go)

-Any component referenced in the distribution manifest will need a `NewFactory()` function that returns a `Factory` interface.
+Any component referenced in the distribution manifest will need a `NewFactory()` function that returns a `Factory` interface that'll enable production of that specific component for use in the Collector.
 Here's an example for [exporters](https://pkg.go.dev/go.opentelemetry.io/collector/exporter):

 ```go
 func NewFactory(cfgType component.Type, createDefaultConfig component.CreateDefaultConfigFunc, options ...FactoryOption) Factory {